aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-6/Task-6.md

 1. **Install & start GoPhish:** Downloaded from the official repository and launched with `./gophish`.
 2. **Admin hardening:** Logged in at `https://localhost:3333` and changed the default admin password immediately.
-3. **Create sending profile:** `Sending Profiles → New Profile` — entered SMTP `smtp.gmail.com:25`, Gmail account and password, used **Send Test Email** to verify connectivity and add my sending profile.
+3. **Create sending profile:** `Sending Profiles → New Profile` — entered SMTP `smtp.gmail.com:25`, Gmail account and password, used **Send Test Email** to verify connectivity and add my sending profile for usage.
 4. **Landing page setup:** `Landing Pages → New Page` — cloned Google login form and enabled capture data and password.
 Saved page.
 5. **Create email template:** `Email Templates` — built HTML email with personalization placeholders; verified rendering.
 6. **Build target group:** `Users & Groups` — created `test` and added the single user.